-Hillsborough County schools frequently surpass peer districts in performance and graduation rates.
-This year, the coveted “Best High Schools” list from U.S. News & World Report named seven area schools among its top 10.
-For the fifth-consecutive year, the district’s graduation rate rose — now at an all-time high of 86.2%.
+Hillsborough County schools frequently surpass peer districts in performance and graduation rates, and for the seventh consecutive year, the district’s graduation rate rose — now at an all-time high of 89.2%.

 Tampa traffic and transportation

 There are no two ways about it: Tampa is car-dependent.
 The public transportation system, HART (Hillsborough Area Regional Transit), makes a valiant effort.
 But its bus lines aren’t frequent enough and don’t extend far enough into the suburbs and exurbs to be a viable option for all of its residents.

 Local leaders haven’t found a solution other than adding lanes to the still-clogged interstate system.
-Bottom line: Be sure to consider commute times from your neighborhood if getting to work on time is important.
-And vote for candidates who support your views on transportation.
+Bottom line: Be sure to consider commute times from your neighborhood if you plan on getting to work on time.

-Growth is the word when you’re talking about Tampa.
-The city has expanded at a rate of 2.58% in 2020, and a whopping 23.23% over the past decade.
-With that new population comes new energy in civic life, arts and culture, and economic opportunity — but growing pains are to be expected, as well.
-Traffic, for example, and development of once-pristine natural lands.
+With the new population comes new energy in civic life, arts and culture, and economic opportunity — but growing pains are to be expected, as well.
+Traffic, for example, and the development of once-pristine natural lands.

-So as you’re exploring the area in search of a place to call home, consider the kind of community you find desirable.
+As you’re exploring the best parts of Tampa searching for a place to call home, consider to kind of community you find desirable.
 Is walkability important?
-Do you like eclectic architecture or are you drawn to HOA-type tidiness?
+Do you like eclectic architecture, or are you drawn to HOA-type tidiness?
 Want to see the stars from your backyard?
 Prefer a fixer-upper?
 And, of course, what’s your budget?